What is Recognition of Prior Learning?

 1. RPL with official vocational qualifications

 In some cases there is a clear and easy recognition of prior learning process which allows us to give an upfront assessment of how much RPL you will receive.
-For example, if you are upgrading an old TAA40104 Certificate IV in Training and Assessment to the new TAE40110 Certificate IV in Training and Assessment, there is an official “map” between the old qualification and the new, which makes it a relatively quick and simple process.
+For example, if you are upgrading an old TAA40110 Certificate IV in Training and Assessment to the new TAE40116 Certificate IV in Training and Assessment, there is a “map” between the old qualification and the new, which makes it simple to determine which units you can gain credit for and which new units you need study.

 2. RPL with other training and experience